 Figure 2 demonstrates the process for a Schedule C project under the Municipal Class EA.
-This study began on April 22, 2015 with completion scheduled for August, 2016.
+This study began on April 22, 2015 with completion scheduled for November, 2016.
+It is noted that the Notice of Completion for the interrelated Schedule C approved project, Portage Parkway Widening and Easterly Extension to West of Black Creek (Part A) was issued on July 15, 2016.
+The ESR was placed on record for the minimum 30 day review period ending August 15, 2016.